Adrienne Frost: Early years

 Despite her plans, Adrienne had no control over the fact that her father saw Emma as akin to him when he was young.
 Confident, Adrienne gathered with her siblings for her father to reveal who would guide his finances into the next millennium.
-Believing herself to be the prime candidate, Adrienne was shocked when their father chose Emma as his heir.
-However, sick of her father's manipulations, Emma chose to leave and make it on her own, leaving Adrienne as the second choice.
+She thought she was going to be the prime candidate, but was left in shock when their father chose Emma as his heir.
+However Emma was sick of her father's manipulations, and chose to leave to succeed on her own, leaving Adrienne as the second choice.

-Adrienne continued living under her father, at times even suffering his physical abuse.
-She continued to resent Emma and their father, going so far as to release to the media a ransom video of Emma that had been sent to their father.
-Winston, having disowned Emma, wished to ignore the video, but was placed in the public eye by Adrienne's actions.
+Adrienne continued living under her father, at times even enduring his physical abuse.
+She continued to resent Emma and their father, as she leaked a ransom video to the media of Emma that had been sent to her father.
+Winston, having become estranged from Emma wished to ignore the video, but was placed in the public eye by Adrienne's actions.

 After this, it is unknown what happened to her parents.
-Adrienne assumed control of Frost Enterprises, using her powers to increase her wealth and power.
-She eventually married but frequently clashed with her husband, Steven.
-Adrienne killed him by surprise, using a katana because he had crossed her in some way.
+Adrienne assumed control of Frost Enterprises, using her powers to increase her wealth and influence.
+She eventually married but she frequently clashed with her husband Steven.
+Surprisedly Adrienne killed him, using a katana because he had crossed her.